Node.js Runtime

 BindingError | Host function throws or is missing | Yes |

-CapabilityDeniedError | Calling a gated binding without the capability | Yes |
+CapabilityDeniedError | Calling a gated binding (or export) without the capability | Yes |

 ExecutionLimitError | Script exceeds timeout or resource limits | No |